teamneusta/kata-quickstarter/php-mocking-kata/README.md

 - plus-separated numbers in input-string will be summed up, e.g. '2+3'
 - result of calculation is translated into a roman representation, e.g 'V'

+ As you use mocking-technique, there is no need to implement a class for the ArabicConverterInterface or the StringCalculatorInterface.
+ All methods should be mocked in the tests.

+ When first coding is done, next steps would be the implementation of the other basic arithmetic operations (minus, times, divide).
+ Remember: the StringcalculatorInterface only allows one public method "add()" to be used.
+ All operations must be trasnformed into an addition.